 The pay raise came, and you immediately pump up your lifestyle to match your idols and other people you want to hang out with.
 Sooner than you expect, you’ll realize that either you ended up with no money left to save or the amount left for savings did not really increase as much.

-Prioritize sustainable living is over lifestyle change
+Prioritize sustainable living is about lifestyle change

 Before you think of increasing your spending, you have to realize first that you still have to live on.
 Survival is the basic goal in life and your survival is in jeopardy if your spending is directly proportional to your income.